groboclown/petronia/The_Great_V3.md

     * Need to figure out how extensions publish translations.
 They probably use `(mymodule).__file__` to find its install location, and get the directory from there.
 * configuration from a file.
 Need standards for configuration events (generic format?).
 Need INI file reader and writer.
 Configuration usage also needs to be standardized.
 External storage backed configuration requires a specific configuration object that is generic.
 This kind of configuration is more akin to "persistent state", which would allow for saving off session information.
 * program startup bootstrapping.
 Needs to boot up the core system, then load the current platform as an extension.
+* extensions.extensions
+    * Extensions need a target ID for disposing.
+Should this be required?
+    * add PGP and checksum to zip loader.
+    * zip loader needs to actually load stuff.
 * basic definition of platform responsibilities.
 * create the "validation" extension.
 It defines state, and allows changes to the state which is hooked up to a listener that will change the global validation state.
 * module helpers (`ext_help` for now).
 Things like: